 The Athletic Department at Hood College is proud to adhere to the philosophy of the National Collegiate Athletic Association, Division III.
-Hood College is a member of the Commonwealth Conference of the Middle Atlantic Conferences (MAC).
-The MAC sponsors 23 conference sports that include student-athletes from 17 schools spanning two leagues - the Commonwealth Conference and the Freedom Conference.
-As a member of the Commonwealth Conference, Hood will compete against Albright College, Alvernia University, Arcadia University, Lebanon Valley College, Lycoming College, Messiah College, Stevenson University and Widener University in the sports of baseball, basketball, field hockey, lacrosse, men's golf, soccer, softball, tennis and volleyball.
-The sports, such as cross country, swimming and track and field, will compete against both the Commonwealth Conference schools as well as the Freedom Conference schools.
-The Freedom Conference is comprised of Delaware Valley College, DeSales University, Eastern University, Fairleigh Dickinson University, College at Florham, Kings College, Manhattanville College, Misericordia University and Wilkes University.
+Hood College is a member of the Middle Atlantic Conferences, competing in the MAC Commonwealth.
+The MAC sponsors 23 conference sports that include student-athletes from 17 schools spanning two leagues - the MAC Commonwealth and the MAC Freedom.
+As a member of the MAC Commonwealth, Hood will compete against Albright College, Alvernia University, Arcadia University, Lebanon Valley College, Lycoming College, Messiah College, Stevenson University and Widener University in the sports of baseball, basketball, field hockey, lacrosse, men's golf, soccer, softball, tennis and volleyball.
+The sports such as cross country, women's golf, swimming and track and field, will compete against both the MAC Commonwealth schools as well as the MAC Freedom schools.
+The MAC Freedom is comprised of Delaware Valley College, DeSales University, Eastern University, Florham Campus - Fairleigh Dickinson University, Kings College, Manhattanville College, Misericordia University and Wilkes University.

 Hood College athletics are designed to contribute to the student's overall educational experience.
 Each athletic program is conducted in a manner designed to protect and enhance the physical, educational and spiritual well-being of the student-athlete.

-Those interested in women's intercollegiate competition can compete in basketball, cross country, field hockey, lacrosse, soccer, softball, swimming, tennis, indoor and outdoor track and field and volleyball.
+Those interested in women's intercollegiate competition can compete in basketball, cross country, field hockey, golf, lacrosse, soccer, softball, swimming, tennis, indoor and outdoor track and field and volleyball.
 Men's intercollegiate sports include baseball, basketball, cross country, golf, swimming, soccer, lacrosse, indoor and outdoor track and field and tennis.
-An equestrian team, women's golf and cheerleading are also offered as club sports.
+An equestrian team and cheerleading are also offered as club sports.